Here’s where the aliens hang out in Boulder.

 The seven-bedroom, 3,818-square-foot house was last sold in the ‘70s, around the time of the “Mork and Mindy” filming, for just $80,000.
 Today, Zillow estimates its value is more than $2.3 million.
 But settle down, die-hard fans.
 It’s not on the market.

 The house is in Boulder’s historic Whittier neighborhood, an area of town lined with Victorian mansions.
-The Mork and Mindy House was built in 1900.
+The Mork and Mindy House, built in 1900, is still one of Boulder’s points of interest.
 Whittier is well-known for its red-brick school, Whittier Elementary, which claims to be the oldest continually operating school in the state.
 It was built in 1882.
 Make sure you set aside some time to stroll through the stunning Whittier streets after you get your obligatory selfie in front of the house and call out a few “Nanus.”

 Did You Know?